 IB Visual Arts Standard Level IB611S (1st year) IB612S (2nd year)

-Grade Levels: 11, 12

-Course Length: 2 Years, 1 Period

-Credits: 1.0 per year

-1.125 Weighted gra ide

-Required: Successful complet ion of all Ohio State Tests
+Required: Successful completion of all Ohio State Tests

-through the end of s sophomore year

 Recommended: 2-D Art

-Approximate cost: \$30; \$122 for IB tes st (required)

-Location: Westerville South o nly
+Approximate cost: \$122 for IB test (required) Location: Westerville South only

 This two-year course satisfies a Standard Level Group 6 requirement for the International Baccalaureate Diploma.
 IB Visual Arts SLA has a studio and a research component.
 The course is recommended for students who have had previous success in making art.
 Students should also have an interest in the study of world cultures and an ability to work independently and meet deadlines.
 Each student will be responsible for planning, completing, and presenting an exhibition of original artwork, a process portfolio and a comparative study of two artists.
 Teacher-initiated assignments include studio projects, sketchbook assignments, artist research, collaborative critiques, and response papers.
 This course differs from IB Visual Art HL in its level of expectation.
 The student will receive a Westerville South grade as well as an International Baccalaureate score.
 Evaluation is based on IB criteria.
 2-D Art is the recommended prerequisite.